Takamisugi Takakatsu: Retirement from sumo

 He remained in sumo as a coach at Futagoyama stable (later renamed Takanohana stable).
 Unable to purchase toshiyori kabu or elder stock, he borrowed elder names instead.
 He was known as Fujishima (until the retirement of stablemate Wakanohana Masaru), then Otowayama (until the retirement of Takanonami) and then Tokiwayama Oyakata.
 Along with five other oyakata (Magaki, Ōnomatsu, Otowayama, Ōtake and Futagoyama), he was forced to leave the Nishonoseki ichimon or group of stables in January 2010 after declaring his support for his former stablemate Takanohana's unsanctioned bid to be elected to the board of directors of the Sumo Association.
 In April 2016 he took over the running of the Chiganoura stable upon the retirement of the previous head, ex-sekiwake Masudayama.
 In October 2018 he became the head coach of Takakeishō and other wrestlers formerly of the defunct Takanohana stable.
 Takakeishō won the tournament championship in November 2018 and was promoted to ōzeki the following year, although he had to pull out of his ōzeki debut tournament in May 2019 with an injury.
 Chiganoura apologized to the Sumo Association for Takakeishō's decision to re-enter the tournament only to have to withdraw once again, and made sure Takakeishō did not appear at the stable's end of tournament party.
 In November 2020, as former Chiganoura owner Masudayama's retirement approached, as part of a previous agreement, former Takamisugi and former Masudayama swapped back their elder names, and former Takamisugi changed the name of the stable to his original elder name, Tokiwayama.

 In July 2021 he was demoted to the lowest rung in the Sumo Association's hierarchy of toshiyori after his wrestler Takagenji was dismissed from sumo for cannabis use.

 Personal life

-He has a fine singing voice and is often called upon to display his talents at sumo functions.
+He is often called upon to sing at sumo functions.
 His nickname when active was Doraemon because of his facial resemblance to the popular manga/anime character.
 His wife is a former disc jockey.